-Customer journey mapping uncovers the myriad of ways customers touch; your people, your processes, your marketing content.
-And, as with anything new, getting started is easier when you have a sense of what the outcome’s like.
+Customer journey mapping uncovers the myriad of ways customers touch; your people, your processes, your marketing content and your solutions.
+And, as with anything new, getting started is easier when you have a sense of what the outcome is like.

 And what do excellent, grounded, inspirational customer journey map examples look like anyway?
 (Phew that’s a lot of superlatives!)